Philam18/sample-spring-aop/README.md

 # sample-spring-aop

-Spring AOP with a logging aspect
+Using Spring AOP with a logging aspect

 Spring Boot 2.3.0